dtischler/rice-classifier/README.md

 Even with only 139 images in my dataset this time, the more representative images help, and I am able to classify Basmati versus Jasmine with moderate success.
 More images would certainly help, and maybe additional training cycles or Neural network parameter fine tuning could also improve accuracy, but the model does work!

 <img src="img/inference-3.png" width="500">

+## Conclusion

+The main research goal of this project was to determine if computer vision could be used to help logistics, warehouse, and distribution workers identify rice varieties, to avoid costly mistakes in transporting incorrect types of rice through the supply chain.
+For a non-expert in rice grains, simply pointing a smart phone at a few grains of rice and having an accurate classification could be a great way to validate or verify a shipment prior to loading a truck and shipping the rice.

+Overall, the approach is viable, and although it pushes the boundary of computer vision, like all machine learning projects the most important factor is the data.
+With a dataset that matches the target environment, and a large sample size of images representing the exact variety of rice, it does appear to be possible.
+Using a public dataset, we were able to demonstrate successful classification of rice varieties that are rather easy to distinguish between, but when choosing varieties that are extremely similar in appearance this became more difficult.
+This is likely due to the discrepancy in environmental conditions between the public dataset images, and my own local lighting, camera, and ultimately, rice grains.

+However, when transitioning to collecting my own data, even with a limited quantity of images, the end model was able to classify between the varieties successfully for the most part.
+More images, additional training cycles, and some modifications to parameters could help improve the accuracy, and make this a viable solution for supply chain workers to use for validation of rice variety prior to shipment.